 - Lacks an SD card reader

-Not always that you budget can accommodate a laptop that costs a thousand bucks, and fortunately, that doesn’t imply you have to settle for a piece of junk.
+Not always that your budget can accommodate a laptop that costs a thousand bucks, but the Acer Aspire 5 line of laptops always offers some great notebooks for little money.
 No, you won’t get sexy or exciting for under a grand.
 But if you’re careful, you can nab great performance, battery life, and impressive features – especially if you go for the Acer Aspire 5 (A515-54-59W2) slim laptop.

 What are you getting for so little money?
 In terms of components, there’s the latest 10th-gen quad-core Intel Core i5-10210U CPU, 8GB of RAM, a 256GB PCIe solid-state-drive (SSD), and a 15.6-inch Full HD (1,920 x 1,080) display.
 Others include a comfortable backlit keyboard with a fingerprint reader, and that’s just about the best you can get at this price point.

-Acer’s Aspire 5 line of laptops do a nice job feeling thinner and lighter than they are.
-Our review model, the Aspire 5 A515-54-59W2 is no different: Yes, it is above the scales at nearly 5.75 pounds, but at just 0.7 inches thin, the Aspire 5 manages to feel reasonably light, especially given its 15-inch footprint.
+Acer’s Aspire 5 line of laptops does a nice job of feeling thinner and lighter than they are.
+Our review model, the Aspire 5 A515-54-59W2 is no different from the Acer Aspire 5 A515-55G-57H8 we reviewed last year.
+Yes, it is above the scales at nearly 5.75 pounds, but at just 0.7 inches thin, the Aspire 5 manages to feel reasonably light, especially given its 15-inch footprint.

 For a budget laptop, the slim aluminum lid and tapered shell make it look fairly stylish than it costs.
-Once you open the lid, you’re welcomed by svelte right and left bezels, and an “Aspire” logo along the bottom hinge, and a silver-colored chassis offset by the black keyboard.
+Once you open the lid, you’re welcomed by svelte right and left bezels, an “Aspire” logo along the bottom hinge and a silver-colored chassis offset by the black keyboard.

 When you turn the laptop upside down, you find a pair of small speaker grilles near the front and a large cooling vent near the back.